MediaComem/comem-archidep/TEST-MATTER.md

 * Communication between processes (e.g. the application accesses the database), and communication between processes and the outside world (e.g. a browser makes a request on a port which is handled by a specific process).

+  > You do not need to know port numbers by heart except the two standard
+  > HTTP(S) port.
 * Control relationships between processes (e.g. systemd manages the application).